 What Is Wrongful Trading?
 Where You Should Have Done Something Sooner

-This happens if it can be shown that, at some time before winding up proceedings began, the directors knew (or should have known) that there was no reasonable prospect of the company avoiding insolvent liquidation.
+It can be shown that, at some time before winding up proceedings began the directors knew, that there was no reasonable prospect of the company avoiding insolvent liquidation.

 In these circumstances a court can order the directors to make a contribution to the company’s assets.